Decision of the Regional Court in Warsaw, 25th Civil Division, dated 18th December 2018

 The Regional Court in Katowice, 1st Civil Division, composed of:

-having examined on March 30, 2016, in a closed session, the case brought by W. S. against (…) Limited Liability Company in M. for payment,
+having examined on 30th March 2016, at a session in camera, the case brought by W. S. against (…) Limited Liability Company in M. for payment,

 I C 748/17